 Enemy on Board is still being tweaked by developer Windwalk Games, so you’re bound to have a unique experience in the weeks you play.
 Also, the different classes of aliens offer variations in game mechanics and strategy.

 Check it out on Steam for free.

-A rather clunky-looking but free-to-play game in our lineup of games similar to Among Us, Deceit – like Unfortunate Spacemen – is also played from the first-person perspective.
+A rather clunky-looking but free-to-play game in our lineup of best games similar to Among Us, Deceit – like Unfortunate Spacemen – is also played from the first-person perspective.
 Players mysteriously wake up in unfamiliar surroundings with infected among them: that’s all you know at the outset.
 The innocent must escape before the infected kill them in the fast-paced frenzied combat that Deceit offers.
 In addition to talking to other players to figure out who is infected, you can keep an eye on the blood bags strewn about the map.
 The infected must drink from them in order to transform into their monstrous selves.

 Why play it?

 If quick-paced games hit the spot for you, then Deceit will suit you well.

 Get it for free on Steam here.

 8. Garry’s Mod

 If you like things simple, then you could try a map or game mode called Trouble in Terrorist Town (TTT) in the sandbox game Garry’s Mod.
 A group of terrorists has traitors among them and the game proceeds similarly to Among Us with the traitors having to kill the regular players, while the former must figure out the traitors and eliminate them.